 The interplay of inappropriate and excessive antibiotic use and (lack of) access to appropriate treatment was challenging in the initial stage of the pandemic.
 Co-infections are infections caused by pathogens presenting concurrently with COVID-19 at hospital admission or at COVID-19 diagnosis, while secondary infections are infections occurring after the start of COVID-19 disease and are usually healthcare-associated and exacerbated by invasive procedures and the use of immunosuppressant drugs [13, 14].
 Suspected co-infections drive empirical therapy at hospital admission, while secondary infections drive antibiotic use after hospital admission and are potentially more preventable through adequate infection prevention and control measures.

 Meta-analyses revealed that 7-8% of admitted COVID-19 patients were diagnosed with a bacterial or fungal infection [2, 15, 16]; these were more frequent in ICU patients (8-14%) than in patients in other wards (4-6%).
 Co-infections occurred only in 3.5% of patients (95% confidence interval [CI]: 0.4-6.7), while secondary infections occurred in 14.3% (95% CI: 9.6-18.9) [16, 17].
 The most commonly reported bacterial co-pathogens were Mycoplasma species, Haemophilus influenzae and Pseudomonas aeruginosa [15, 16].
-In these studies the criteria for co-infections and sampling for co-pathogens were heterogeneous, and prospective, well-designed studies using appropriate definitions are needed.
+In these studies, the criteria for co-infections and sampling for co-pathogens were heterogeneous, and prospective, well-designed studies using appropriate definitions are needed.

 Despite low reported levels of bacterial infections, antibiotic use in COVID-19 patients was considerably high: 71.9% (95% CI: 56.1-87.7) of COVID-19 patients received antibiotics [16].
 Importantly, 74% of the antibiotics reportedly prescribed were fluoroquinolones and third generation cephalosporins.
 Studies showed an increase in the consumption of amoxicillin-clavulanic acid during the first weeks of the pandemic, mostly to empirically cover co-infections, and a later increase in the consumption of broader spectrum drugs, mostly to cover secondary infections [3, 17].
-At a hospital outside of a COVID-19 epicentre in the US, antibiotic days of therapy per 1000 bed days of care significantly increased from March-June 2020.
+At a hospital outside of a COVID-19 epicentre in the US, antibiotic days of therapy per 1000 bed days of care significantly increased from March to June 2020.
 Increases were most significant for macrolides and non-anti-pseudomonal penicillins, agents recommended at the hospital as first-line treatment for community-acquired pneumonia [8].
 Paradoxically, the empiric and wide-scale antibiotic use in COVID-19 patients may have led to under-estimation of co-infections [18].
-Data from low and middle-income countries reporting differences in antibiotic use and the presence of co-infections are currently lacking.
+Data from low and middle-income countries (LMICs) reporting differences in antibiotic use and the presence of co-infections are currently lacking.
+The need to conduct studies on the worldwide evolution of AMR during the COVID-19 pandemic with a focus on the challenges of LMICs was recently reviewed by Lucien et al. [19].

 The discrepancy between the proportion of patients with bacterial co-infections or secondary infections and those receiving antibacterial agents has several hypothetical explanations, including the reaction to the medical uncertainties in the best management of COVID-19 patients during the first weeks of the pandemic.
-The risk of contracting SARS-CoV-2 by medical staff, the strained health resource and supply chain challenges also reduced the collection of samples for microbiological evaluations [19], reducing the opportunities for informed therapy instead of empirical antibiotics.
-Reduction in antibiotic stewardship activities [2, 20] is likely related to the redirection of healthcare resources and specialists to the COVID-19 response.
+The risk of contracting SARS-CoV-2 by medical staff, the strained health resource and supply chain challenges also reduced the collection of samples for microbiological evaluations [20], reducing the opportunities for informed therapy instead of empirical antibiotics.
+Reduction in antibiotic stewardship activities [2, 21] is likely related to the redirection of healthcare resources and specialists to the COVID-19 response.